gcallah/BookReviews/gray.md

 * "Hobbes believed humankind could escpae the spell of language by constructing clear definitions of words.
 Here he was misled by rationalism."
 (15)

-In addition to the above, Hobbes appears again and again in this book, including epigraphs from *Leviathan* (or occasionally another work of his) that head each chapter and sub-chapter.
+Beyond these points, Hobbes makes many more appearances, including epigraphs from *Leviathan* (or occasionally another work) that head each chapter and sub-chapter.

 ## Liberalism

-The previous section described Gray's list of the key aspects of liberalism, and offered a brief synopsis of why he argues each is only a half-truth.
-But he has much more to say about liberalism than that.
+Gray has much more to say about liberalism than what is mentioned above.
 For example, he notes a similarity between contemporary liberals and other recent ideologies:

 "The psychology of the political believer is not confined interwar communists and fellow travelers.
 The same mixture of